 When someone dies in Florida the decedent's original last will and testament needs to be deposited in the probate court where the decedent resided.
 Florida Statutes 732.901 sets this rule out in detail.
 In particular, the statute requires that whoever is in possession of the original must deposit it with the court within ten (10) days from the date the possessor is notified of the decedent's death.
 The statute provides penalties if the person in possession of the original will does not deposit it with the court in the required ten days, among other matters.

 In our office, we frequently keep our client's original documents in our safe deposit box at our local bank.
 Our staff reads through the daily obituaries, cross-referencing the deceased with our client list.
 This lets us know when a client dies and allows us to send a letter to the family.
 This also lets us know when to deposit an original will with the probate court.

 Late yesterday, after our office was closed, I received a frantic phone call from the surviving spouse of one of our clients.
-The surviving spouse had received a copy of our letter where we sent her husband's original will to the probate court.
+The surviving spouse had received a copy of our letter where we sent her husband's original last will and testament to the probate court.
 The spouse was confused about why we did this, what were the legal effects, would she be getting kicked out of her house, and had other questions.
 She was so glad to reach me as she was very scared!
 It was my pleasure to talk to her and clarify her situation and that she was in no trouble at all.
 I explained to her that:

 - Florida Statutes makes us deposit the original will with the appropriate court;